We've independently reviewed this article to make sure it's as accurate as we can make it.

 The function of the switch is to shut off the burners and turn on the blower fan if the furnace reaches unsafe temps.
 The burners will come back on when temperatures return to a normal range.

 Depending on the furnace, if this switch trips too many times in a row, the furnace can go into lockdown—who else has come to hate that word?—mode.

 |Reduced airflow over the heat exchanger|

-Solutions: If the issue is your flame sensor, it’s fairly cheap to replace.
+Solutions: If the issue is your flame sensor, it’s fairly cheap to clean or replace.
 This YouTube video provides a troubleshooting and replacement guide.

 If you have an airflow issue, you should check your filters and replace as necessary.